CleVR: Photo stitcher

-CleVR includes free image stitching software integrated with the site.
-This is an Adobe AIR application, created with Adobe Flex.
-A Java version is also available.
-The stitcher generates cylindrical panoramas, the only projection supported by the CleVR website and software.
-The stitcher has fewer features than other image stitching software, but is designed to be simple and easy to use.
+CleVR included free image stitching software integrated with the site.
+This was an Adobe AIR application, created with Adobe Flex.
+A Java version was also available.
+The stitcher generated cylindrical panoramas, the only projection supported by the CleVR website and software.
+The stitcher had fewer features than other image stitching software, but was designed to be simple and easy to use.

-The CleVR photo stitching software can stitch most panoramas without user interaction, but also has support for setting manual control points.
-While the finished panoramas can be saved to the user's computer as a JPEG file, in most cases they will be uploaded to the CleVR website from within the stitcher.
+The CleVR photo stitching software could stitch most panoramas without user interaction, but also had support for setting manual control points.
+While the finished panoramas could be saved to the user's computer as a JPEG file, in most cases they would be uploaded to the CleVR website from within the stitcher.

-Users can also use other stitching software to create panoramas and upload them to CleVR.
+Users could also use other stitching software to create panoramas and upload them to CleVR.

 Panorama viewer

-The most distinguishing feature of CleVR is the way it allows panoramas to be easily shared and posted on other sites.
-This is done in a manner similar to services such as YouTube, using a Flash-based viewer that can be embedded in a web page or viewed on the CleVR site.
+The most distinguishing feature of CleVR was the way it allowed panoramas to be easily shared and posted on other sites.
+This was done in a manner similar to services such as YouTube, using a Flash-based viewer that could be embedded in a web page or viewed on the CleVR site.

-The viewer re-projects the equirectangular panorama to an orthographic projection so that the view appears more natural, without the curved lines otherwise typical for panoramic photographs.
-It also overlays the clickable hotspots for navigation and the display of text, images and video.
+The viewer re-projected the equirectangular panorama to an orthographic projection so that the view appears more natural, without the curved lines otherwise typical for panoramic photographs.
+It also overlaid the clickable hotspots for navigation and the display of text, images and video.